 In today’s data-driven world, firms have a large treasure trove of sensitive information – customer records, financial data, intellectual property – that cybercriminals want.
-Data breaches, or unauthorized access or exposure of this information, are a serious danger to any organization’s security posture.
+When a data breach occurs, or unauthorized access or exposure of this information happens, it poses a serious danger to any organization’s security posture.
 Understanding these threats and executing effective data loss prevention (DLP) techniques is essential for risk mitigation and protecting your company’s reputation, finances, and competitive edge.

 What is Data Breach?